aress31/vulcan/README.md

 More features might follow, but this repository mainly serves as a place for the community to build and improve upon the existing. 🐺

+## ⚠️ Do not submit the produced files to VirusTotal.

 ## Requirements

 - [BadAssMacros](https://github.com/Inf0secRabbit/BadAssMacros)